 Is this scientific, academic and technological explosion the result of evolution?

 No. Evolution runs into a brick wall when it tries to explain Cro-magnon’s sudden appearance on Earth.
 How many other creatures on Earth, in its entire history, ever built highways and filled them with complex mechanical conveniences powered by fuel extracted from deep underground that is refined through complex chemical processes?
+None.
 How many monkeys evolved to trade tunes and movies on a global digital network?
+None.
 How many Neanderthals launched themselves into space?
-We did not evolve here; we are experiencing genetic regression, or reverting, to our natural state.
-While there is an abundance of evidence to prove that evolution is a universal process, despite deliberate attempts at evolutonary fraud, none exists to prove that we evolved on Earth.
+None.
+We did not evolve on this planet; we are experiencing genetic regression or reversion to our natural state.
+While there is an abundance of evidence to prove that evolution is a universal process, despite deliberate repeated attempts to fraudulently state otherwise, none exists to prove that we evolved on Earth.
 In fact, all evidence points to the contrary.

-Intelligence, particularly the ability of genes to retain memory, is of primary interest to human genetic research.
+Intelligence, particularly the ability of genes to retain memory, has long been of primary interest to human genetic research.
 The first methodical set of experimental observations can be traced back to Galton’s work in 1865, a year before Mendel’s influential article on the laws of heredity.
 Using statistical tools, Galton evaluated the transmission of several traits in families.
 He concluded that many traits, including mental ability, are genetically transmitted and normally distributed in the general population.
-Brain scientists say the size of certain regions of the brain are under tight genetic control and that the larger these regions are the higher the intelligence.
-The study of intelligence genetics examines how much, and by what manner, mental abilities are affected by genes.
-Since many genetic and environmental factors influence intelligence, it is a complex trait whose mysteries are now being unraveled daily.

-Without genetic intervention, will our intelligence lead to our extermination?
+Without voluntary genetic intervention, will our intelligence lead to our extermination?

-Because we were placed on Earth to protect interstellar civilization from our behaviors, it is extremely probable that the day we accomplish manned interstellar flight without genetic alteration, will also be the day that we bring about imminent destruction.
-As we rapidly approach that day of reckoning, we remain constantly under observation…
+Because we were placed on Earth to protect interstellar civilization from our inappropriate behaviors, it is extremely probable that the very day we actually accomplish manned interstellar flight without genetic alteration, will also be the day that we bring about our imminent destruction.
+I assure you, our genetic and intellectual development have not just been of interest to us.
+As we technologically approach the ability to permanently leave this planet, we remain constantly under intense observation…